mrmarkuese/PremiumDict/README.md

-A dict with the ability to save and load content automatically in YAML, JSON, PICKLE, CSV and XML.
+A dictionary with the ability to save and load content automatically in YAML, JSON, PICKLE, CSV and XML.
 It can also tell you if the content has changed.

-(tested in Python 3.7)